-- Websites – use mockups, full monitor and mobile devices, to make the website feel tangible, literal.
+- Websites – use mockups – full monitor and mobile devices – to make the website feel real.
 Help your potential client connect with something that’s more than just an idea.
 Capture and show your favorite site pages and features.

-- Print work, apparel or packaging – show physical examples via mockups of your designs in their respective elements.
+- Print work, apparel or packaging – show examples using mockups of your designs or photograph the final product.

 Don’t forget to tell your potential client how to connect.

-Remember to encourage clients to “connect” with you.
+Remember to tell clients to connect with you.
 If they like what they see, what is the next step?
 It may seem obvious to us, but it’s not to them.
 We have to remember to tell them exactly what to do next.
 For most of us, it’s going to be directing them to fill out an inquiry form.

 Here’s a couple ways (and places) you can encourage clients to connect:

 - Homepage – After introducing yourself and your work, invite your potential clients to work with you in that capacity.
 “Let’s Get Started” or “Let’s Collaborate”.